Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Methods

 \subsection{LoRA-Probe}

-Based on the LoRA weight separability observed in pilot experiments, we propose LoRA-Probe, a lightweight probe for detecting malicious client updates in FL.
-The probe is trained offline using labeled benign and malicious $\Delta \text{LoRA}$ samples before federated training begins, and remains fixed throughout training.
+Based on the LoRA update separability observed in the preliminary study, we propose LoRA-Probe, a lightweight probe for detecting malicious client updates in FL.
+The probe is trained offline on labeled benign and malicious $\Delta \text{LoRA}$ samples before federated training begins and remains fixed throughout training.
 During FL, LoRA-Probe evaluates client-generated $\Delta \text{LoRA}$ and outputs maliciousness probabilities.
 LoRA-Probe comprises two key components: offline probe training and online malicious feature detection.
 We systematically design each component to maximize classification accuracy.
 Details of probe data construction are provided in Appendix~\ref{app:probe}.

 \paragraph{Offline Training.} Before federated training, we train a probe offline on labeled benign and malicious samples by computing the delta of LoRA $B$-matrices at local step $t$ and initialization: